 As the increase of mobile devices floods into Education and Enterprise, the need for consultants to deploy iOS devices increases with it.
 Security, restriction, BYOD controls, information access, application and deployment, and so much more.
 What is the current state of Apple’s tools?
 Do you have to use them?
 What is the latest on Apple’s volume programs?
 What are the third party looks out there and, more importantly, how do you go about selecting or re-selecting -- because you’re revisiting the topic -- an MDM solution for your organization.

-- Creating a Diagnostic Drive
+- Creating the Ultimate Diagnostic Drive

 Whether you’re an IT Pro, consultant, or tech, having a diagnostic drive is something that is not only something that’s required, it’s something that requires some thought.
 Which versions of OS X?
 What third party utilities?
 How do you handle Core Storage (and non) volumes?
 And more.
 Everyone’s situation is different, and not only are there a number of variables, there are hard limitations to contend with.
 This session reviews first-hand experiences and best practices for creating the most valued tool in your arsenal.

 - IoT and Home Automation: What you need to know.

 You're a tech, and you presumably like technology.
 You know that the world of “Works with Apple HomeKit” is coming your way.
 And, you're seeing Nest, Amazon, smart lighting, power devices, IoT and more.
 You may not only want to play with these technologies yourself, but people are going to ask you for guidance, recommendations, and insight.
 Come learn about what a smart home is, and what these technologies mean to techs and consultants — not just for yourself, but for your clients and possibly your organization.